gemstone-source/gemstone-source.github.io/_posts/2023-02-11-photobomb.md

 ![image](/assets/img/photobomb/02.png)

-After some trials of known usernames and passwords i failed but after reading again from the page i saw `click here (the credentials are in your welcome pack)`  then i  checked source codes and found the followings  `javascript`
+After some failed trials of known usernames and passwords i decided to read again from the page and there was a hint there `click here (the credentials are in your welcome pack)`  then i  checked source codes and found the followings  `javascript`
 ```
 function init() {
   // Jameson: pre-populate creds for tech support as they keep forgetting them and emailing me